 Contact New Braunfels Utilities Manager of Water Treatment and Compliance, at 830.608.8901.

 Public Participation Opportunities:

-New Braunfels Utilities (NBU) Board of Trustees meetings are held the last Thursday of the month at the NBU Main Office (263 Main Plaza) unless otherwise scheduled.
+New Braunfels Utilities (NBU) Board of Trustees meetings are held the last Thursday of the month at NBU, 263 Main Plaza, New Braunfels, TX 78130.